techidaily/site-win-blog/source/_posts/ultimate-fixes-for-pc-users-overcoming-cs2-game-crashes.md

 If this doesn’t stop the crash, take a look at the next fix.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RhLjZsruC9M?si=-861oUSfrUde2Ykt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Fix 2: Disable in-game overlays

  In-game overlays like Discord and Steam allow the app or platform to track your achievements and purchases.
 It’s a handy feature, but there are also reports saying that it could be crashing Halo Infinite.
 So you can try to**disable this feature** and see how things go.